 He reminded them to arrive at their verdicts solely on the evidence before the court and to decide the case without any prejudice against or sympathy for anyone involved in the trial.

-Speaking on the onus and standard of proof, Justice Faire said it was not sufficient for the Crown who had the burden of proving the charges to persuade the jury that Wharerau was probably or likely guilty.
+Speaking on the onus and standard of proof, Justice Faire said it was not sufficient for the Crown, which had the burden of proving the charges, to persuade the jury that Wharerau was probably or likely guilty.